 Will the Texas Killing Fields Ever Be Solved?

-Modern DNA technology has helped identify some previously unknown victims, offering long-overdue answers to grieving families.
-But the Calder Road murders themselves remain officially unsolved.
+Advances in DNA technology have helped identify some previously unknown victims, giving grieving families long-overdue answers.
+Yet the Calder Road murders remain officially unsolved.

-Clyde Hedrick is no longer behind bars.
-He was released in 2021 and is now under strict supervised release in a halfway house with GPS monitoring.
-The parole board is currently reviewing whether those restrictions should be eased — a decision victims’ families strongly oppose.
+Clyde Hedrick is no longer in prison.
+Since his release in 2021, he has been under strict supervised release with GPS monitoring.
+The parole board is reviewing whether to ease those conditions, a move strongly opposed by victims’ families.

-From where I live in Santa Fe, Calder Road is not some distant crime scene.
-It is right here — a quiet stretch of land hiding terrible secrets.
-Until someone is held fully accountable, those secrets will continue to haunt this community.
+From my home in Santa Fe, Calder Road is never distant — just a quiet stretch of land with terrible secrets.
+Until someone is held fully accountable, those secrets continue to haunt this community.

 The Texas Killing Fields may be silent — but the questions are not.